LevelUpMarketers/trying-to-adult-rva-2025/docs/RefundRequestsAdmin.md

 # TTA Refund Requests Page

-The **TTA Refund Requests** screen lists all refund requests submitted by members.
-Each entry displays the date, member name, event, and the reason provided.
+The **TTA Refund Requests** screen lists every refund request submitted by members.

-The table updates automatically whenever a member requests a refund from the **Your Upcoming Events** tab of their dashboard.
-Rows are ordered with the most recent request first.
+Each request shows the date, member name, event link and the reason given.
+Below that a full attendee table mirrors the one used on the **Tickets** screen.
+Admins can refund or cancel each attendee directly from this page.

-Navigate to this page from the WordPress admin menu to review and process refund requests as needed.
+For context the member's history summary is displayed, indicating how many times they have previously requested refunds, cancelled attendance, or no‑showed.
+The table refreshes automatically whenever a new refund request is submitted from the member dashboard.